coditva/bunker/README.md

 at present the following commands are implemented in `bunker`:
 - `pull`: Pull an image from the docker registry
 - `images`: List images pulled from the registry
-- `run`: Run a command in a new container
+- `run`: Create and start a container
 - `containers`: List the containers